hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

 ...
 ```

 The gadget that we are most interested in is the `pop rdi ; ret` gadget at offset 0x2a3e5.
-To set the RDI register to whatever we want, we can push the set RDI gadget to our ROP chain and then push the 8 bytes that we want to put in RDI.
+To set the RDI register to whatever we want, we can push the set RDI gadget to our ROP chain and then push an 8 byte value that we want to put in RDI.
 We will use this to set RDI to point to the `/bin/sh` string.

 It seems like we are all ready to make our exploit!
 (There's a small catch, but more on that later.)
 Our payload to `gets` needs to first have padding to fill the stack until the return address, and then have our ROP chain.
 We can look at the disassembly to quickly determine how many bytes of padding we need.